-From tired, one-dimensional webinars to deeply immersive VIP experiences—virtual events are the fixer-upper marketing success story of the decade.
+From tired trade shows and one-dimensional webinars to deeply immersive VIP experiences—virtual events are the fixer-upper marketing success story of the decade.
 And the rest of the corporate world has taken notice.

-But that doesn’t mean it’s time to rest on our event marketing laurels (as if we would).
+But the growth in digital events doesn’t mean it’s time to rest on our event marketing laurels (as if we would).

-Now that the event marketing community has more experience under our belts, we think it’s time to talk about ways to futureproof your digital events—starting with the latest trends everyone’s buzzing about.
+Now that the event marketing community has more experience under our belt, we think it’s time to talk about ways to futureproof your digital events—starting with the latest trends everyone’s buzzing about.

 💡 Top tip: Not sure how to push participation?
 Every audience is different, and it’s important to know their comfort level.
 One solution that usually works is to simply move from the traditional faceless Q&A to a dynamic video Q&A that brings audience members ‘on stage’ at your virtual event to ask their questions live.

-The struggle: Audience engagement is the biggest challenge with virtual events—yet, for 49% of marketers, it’s also the number one determining factor for a successful event.
-Which means this is one problem you’ve definitely gotta solve.
+Yesterday’s struggle: Audience engagement is arguably the biggest challenge with virtual events—yet for 49% of marketers, it’s also the number one determining factor for a successful event.
+Which means this is one problem you absolutely must solve.

-The solution: For Rank Secure founder Baruch Labunski, the solution to the perennial engagement problem is actually pretty simple: ”The number one trend within virtual events is interaction and gamification of the event.”
+Tomorrow’s trend: For Rank Secure founder Baruch Labunski, the solution to the perennial attendee engagement problem is actually pretty simple: ”The number one trend within virtual events is interaction and gamification of the event.”

-Gamification organically motivates attendees to interact, engage, and of course—stay inside the event.
-The right games also give attendees a shared sense of purpose and helps create a rich environment for networking.
+Gamification organically motivates attendees to interact, engage, and of course—stay inside your event.
+The right games also give attendees a shared sense of purpose and create a rich environment for networking.
 It’s one trend that’s definitely here to stay for event and field marketers alike.

-The future: Today, some 86% of organizations see a positive event ROI from hybrid due to the fact they can broaden their attendee base, generate increased pipeline and even reduce their carbon footprint.
+Today, 86% of organizations see a positive event ROI from hybrid due to the fact they can broaden their attendee base, generate increased pipeline, and even reduce their carbon footprint.
 What’s not to love?

 💡Top tip: Treat your hybrid event as two separate events, each offering its own unique experience.
 Look for ways to incorporate elements of both in-person and digital events to make your onsite attendees feel like VIPs without excluding your virtual audience.

-The struggle: Digital marketing strategist Shiv Gupta is quick to highlight a virtual event challenge that causes every event planners many a sleepless night —glitchy tech.
-“No matter how fantastic your content is if the platform fails while the event is taking place, all of your efforts are for nothing.”
+Yesterday’s struggle: Digital marketing strategist Shiv Gupta is quick to highlight a virtual event challenge that plagues us all—glitchy tech.
+“No matter how fantastic your content is, if the platform fails while the event is taking place, all of your efforts are for nothing.”

 💡Top tip: Don’t let the sea of virtual event platform options overwhelm you.
 Get to know exactly what you’re looking for and know that you don’t have to settle for less.

-The struggle: In 2021, 55% of worldwide online visits came from mobile.
+Yesterday’s struggle: In 2021, 55% of worldwide online visits came from mobile.
 But unfortunately, many event marketers still don’t have a mobile-friendly tech stack for their digital events.
 That could end up being a huge potential miss when it comes to building an audience.

-The solution: For Adword Nerd CEO Daniel Barrett, the transition to mobile is simply inevitable: “Mobile is the future of virtual events.
-If your virtual event isn’t optimized for mobile, then expect low attendance, low engagement, and bad reviews from your target audience.
-Event marketers have to implement a mobile-first strategy.”
+Tomorrow’s trend: For Adword Nerds CEO Daniel Barrett, the transition to mobile is simply inevitable: “Mobile is the future of virtual events.
+If your virtual event isn’t optimized for mobile, then expect low attendance, low engagement, and bad reviews from your target audience.”

 💡Top tip: Continue to prioritize, review and iterate your event security strategy on a quarterly, bi-annual, or ongoing basis.

-The struggle: Zoom-fatigue has become an all too familiar ailment for attendees across the globe.
+Yesterday’s struggle: Zoom fatigue has become an all too familiar ailment for attendees across the globe.
 With a flurry of virtual event invitations hitting their inbox every day, it’s harder than ever to make your event stand out.

-The solution: For CMO Hunter Mefford, the secret is to: “Look out for more features to start dropping as digital events scale.”
+Tomorrow’s trend: For CMO Hunter Mefford, the secret is to: “Look out for more features to start dropping as digital events scale.”
 He continued, “Contests, interactive chat and games, premium/VIP markers for attendees, virtual/NFT type swag, giveaways, and shared/overlapping event co-streams, to name a few.”

 💡Top tip: Make sure all virtual event features can be easily integrated into your virtual event platform.
 No one wants to be worrying about clunky add-ons during the event!

-Virtual event attendees have increasingly great expectations.
 To keep up in the fast-paced world of event marketing—you have to be on the money when it comes to the digital event trends of the future.

 At Goldcast, we’re here to help.
 We know just how fast the world of digital events can change.
-With our purpose-built B2B event marketing features, we’re here to help event marketers stay firmly on the path to success no matter what comes next.
+With our purpose-built B2B event marketing features, we’re here to help you stay ready for whatever comes next.